 Despite the name, the islands were not named after canaries, the cute, chirping birds.
-It comes from the latin word for dog, “canaria“.
+It comes from the Latin word for dog, “canaria“.
 One story is that when some of the first Europeans arrived, they found large dogs on the island of Grand Canary.
-In fact, they might not even even named after dogs at all, but rather after seals which used to inhabit the island, which the Romans called “sea dogs”.
+In fact, they might not even be named after dogs at all, but rather after seals which used to inhabit the island, which the Romans called “sea dogs”.

 2) It has the highest point in Spain.

 Despite having the Pyrenees mountains in its country, the highest point in Spain is actually on the island of Tenerife.
 El Teide is 3,718m (12,198ft) high.
-There are other tall peaks in the Canaries as well including Roque de los Muchachos on the island of La Palma 2,400 m (7,874 ft).
+There are other tall peaks in the Canaries as well including Roque de Los Muchachos on the island of La Palma 2,400 m (7,874 ft).
 This mountain is of note because it is home to one of the largest collection of astronomical telescopes in the world, including the world’s largest telescope, the 10.4m Gran Telescopio Canarias.
-It’s high volcanic mountains which sit above the clouds makes it similar to the observing conditions you can find in Mona Kea in Hawaii.
+Its high volcanic mountains which sit above the clouds makes it similar to the observing conditions you can find in Mona Kea in Hawaii.

 3) The Spanish Civil War started here.